aurollan/Embedded_C_STM32F3/readme.md

 Because i think it's better to understand what you do and i wanted to make my work useful for people like me :).

+## Why use CMSIS Library ?
+CMSIS for ARM Cortex Microcontroller Software Interface Standard is a Lower Layer Abstraction library (hardware).
+It's constructor independent for Micro controller using Cortex M series processor.

 ## Is there everything I need to know on this page ?
 No. Just what i think is mandatory to know/understand for embedded software development.
-No electronics skills are needed and i don't cover this part yet.
+No electronics skills are needed and i don't cover this part (yet).

 ## How is your project build ?
-A readme explaining all choices made for each subject/file.
+A readme.md file explains all choices made for each subject/file.
 I tell what I'm doing and why.
-Sometimes (or usually) a lot of other sources to read, to go further/deeply.
+Sometimes (or usually) i add a lot of other sources to read, to go further/deeply.

 ## Is there an order for reading ?
-No. Each little project is independent and can works alone.
+No. Each little project is independent and can work alone.
 You have to mix projects in order to see results.

 For example: